If you live with another adult, there are several ways in which your council tax reduction could be affected.

 - attendance allowance

-- disability living allowance care component middle or high rate.
+- disability living allowance or child disability payment care component at the middle or high rate.

 Some industrial injuries benefits and war pensions also count for this rule.